 One of the best sources of natural energy, unsurprisingly, is the sun.
 The sun’s contribution to a building’s internal heat is called the solar gain.
 To make the most of this principle, your design should aim to maximize the solar gain in the winter, and minimize it in the summer.
 To do so, concentrating on your Self Build’s glazing, orientation, and thermal mass is a winning combination at the design stage.

-Over the last few years there have been incredible developments in glazing – with increasingly wider use of triple glazed units.
+Over the last few years, there have been incredible developments in glazing – with increasingly wider use of triple glazed units.
 Due to its increased density, triple glazing can help reduce noise and can regulate solar gain, whilst increasing thermal comfort.
 However, triple glazing is still approximately 10-15% more expensive than a double glazed performance window.
+Read more about triple glazing here.

-Unless specifically needed – as in a Passivehaus design, for example – stick with high-performance argon or crypton filled double glazing units.
-These give the best trade off between cost and performance.
+Unless specifically needed – as in Passivhaus design, for example – stick with high-performance argon or crypton filled double glazing units.
+These give the best trade-off between cost and performance.

 Depending on where your Self Build is situated, and which direction it faces, you can increase the efficiency of your glazing considerably.
 The orientation will determine how much sunlight your Self Build receives, as the direction and height of the sun varies significantly throughout the year in Northern latitudes such as the UK.